la2050/archive/_projects/2015/sbc-at-crafted-bridging-the-cultural-and-generation-gap-through-sustainable-art-education.md

   exhibitions and experimental projects serving the South Bay and engages the community in reflection of the meaning and relevance of contemporary art through educational programs
-'In one to three sentences, please describe your proposal.': >- SBC will build and operate a new arts education and exhibition facility at CRAFTED at the Port of Los Angeles.
-This new SBC arts center, the first of its kind on the LA Waterfront, will appeal to all generations and be accessible to people of all income levels.
-Our shared goal is to engage youth and seniors in arts and sustainability through a program of exhibitions and workshops that emphasize community, connection and the exchange of ideas between people of all backgrounds and ages.
 Where will you be working?:
   - South Bay
   - City of Los Angeles